stephenbeese/Animal-Memory-Game/README.md

 ## Credits

 ### Content
-- The fonts used for this site were taken from Google Fonts
+- The fonts used for this site were taken from [Google Fonts](https://fonts.google.com/).
-- The method on how to sort numbers in ascending order and randomly sort an array was taken from this [video](https://www.youtube.com/watch?v=xFhNgm73yJs&t)
+- The method on how to sort numbers in ascending order and randomly sort an array was taken from this [video](https://www.youtube.com/watch?v=xFhNgm73yJs&t).

 ### Media
-- The images were been taken from the open source site [freepik.com](https://www.freepik.com/free-vector/hand-drawn-farm-animal-collection_4595247.htm#query=cartoon%20animals&position=41&from_view=search&track=sph)
+- The images were been taken from the open source site [freepik.com](https://www.freepik.com/free-vector/hand-drawn-farm-animal-collection_4595247.htm#query=cartoon%20animals&position=41&from_view=search&track=sph).